How to make your own tea blends

 Are homemade tea combinations as good as pre-made ones?

-The culture of tea is an art and excellent tea masters devote their lives to to it.
+The culture of tea is an art and excellent tea masters kind of devote their lives to it.

 So, if you come across a truly good blend, it might be on another level as your homemade ones.

 But don’t let this discourage you!

 With a bit of practice and the right tips, you can still make good tea blends.

 Your blends will probably even be better than many of those pre-made teabags that have such promising names and disappointing taste.